Fauna of Bangladesh: Vertebrates

 The vertebrate fauna includes about 1,600 species.
 Fishes hold the largest number of species among them.
 Of the 708 species of fishes, 442 are marine and the rests are of fresh and brackish waters.
 The marine fishes are split into 18 orders and 123 families.
 Their species include 56 of cartilaginous fishes and 386 of bony fishes.
 The 266 species of inland fishes belong to 61 families, of which Cyprinidae is the largest, having 61 species.
 There are also 55 species of catfishes found in the fresh waters of Bangladesh.

 The amphibians in Bangladesh include only the species of the order Anura.
 From the 22 amphibian species, 8 are recognized as threatened.
 The number of reptiles species found is 126 which includes 109 inland and 17 marine species.
-From the 109 inland reptiles, 2 are crocodilians, 21 turtles and tortoises, 18 lizards, and 67 snakes.
+From the 109 inland reptiles, 3 are crocodilians, 21 turtles and tortoises, 18 lizards, and 67 snakes.
 The marine reptiles comprise 12 snakes and 5 turtles.

 There are 628 species of birds found in Bangladesh under 16 orders and 67 families, including 276 passerines.
 Resident species total 388 (including 171 passerines) under 16 orders and 60 families, while the remaining 240 species (including 105 passerines) under 10 orders and 33 families are migratory.
 The mammals of Bangladesh comprise 110 species of inland mammals under 12 orders and 35 families, and three species of marine mammals only from the order Cetacea.

 Conservation efforts

 So far a number of creatures have disappeared completely from the country and a further 201 species are threatened.
 The dhole, also called the Asiatic wild dog, is now endangered by habitat and prey-species loss and human persecution.
-Notable animal species that have disappeared from Bangladesh are the greater one-horned rhinoceros, the Asian two-horned rhinoceros, the gaur, the banteng, swamp deer, nilgai, Indian wolf, wild water buffalo, marsh crocodile and common peafowl.
+Notable animal species that have disappeared from Bangladesh are the greater one-horned rhinoceros, the Asian two-horned rhinoceros, the banteng, swamp deer, Indian wolf, wild water buffalo and common peafowl.

-The majority of the human population lives in or around large cities and this has helped to limit deforestation to some extent.
+The majority of the human population lives in or around large cities, and this has helped to limit deforestation to some extent.
 However, the growth rate continues to increase and this has placed large demands on the environment and lead to subsequent clearing of numerous natural habitats.
 Though several areas are protected under law, a large portion of Bangladeshi wildlife is threatened by this growth.

 In 2016, conservationists surveying the rural Chittagong Hill Tracts region of Bangladesh took the country's first ever photos of the sun bear and gaur.
 Moreover, the team also captured photos of the Himalayan serow, Asian golden cat, sambar deer, barking deer, leopard cat and dhole.
 Locals in the Chittagong Hill Tracts led conservationists to a new population of Arakan forest turtle.
 Once thought extinct, the critically endangered species was assumed only to survive in neighbouring Myanmar.

 Olive ridley sea turtles nest on the shores of Bangladesh, where they are threatened by marine plastic pollution.